This is part of a SQL Server Internals Problematic Operators series. To read the first post, click here.

 Like table scans, hashing operations are frequently seen as a ‘bad’ operator to have in a plan.
 There are cases where you can greatly improve performance by adding useful indexes to remove the hash operations, but that is not always true.
 And if you are trying to limit the number of indexes on tables that are heavily updated, you should be aware that hash operations are not always something that has to be ‘fixed’, so leaving the query to use a hash can be a reasonable thing to do.
 In addition, for certain queries on large tables running on I/O bound systems, hashing can actually give better performance than alternative algorithms because of the limited number of reads that need to be performed.
 The only way to know for sure, it to test various possibilities on your system, with your queries and your data.

-In the following posts in this series, I’ll tell you about other problematic operators that might show up in your query plans, so check back soon!
+In the following post in this series, I’ll tell you about other problematic operators that might show up in your query plans, so check back soon!